 I learned this morning from Marie of MAG's Blog that today is when the United Nations observes the International Day for the Elimination of Violence Against Women.
 Certain types of gender-based violence have increased during the COVID-19 pandemic, and the UN has referred to this as the "shadow pandemic".
-Gender-based violence can take multiple forms,… Continue reading International Day for the Elimination of Violence against Women 2020
+Gender-based violence can take multiple forms,… Continue reading Intl.
+Day for the Elimination of Violence Against Women

 I don't have the economics background to speak to the feasibility of universal basic income, so I won't try; however, after a conversation on the topic with Shira of ShiraDest, I wanted to explore the potential benefits for people with mental illness.
-What universal basic income is While various implementations have been proposed, at its… Continue reading The Benefits of Universal Basic Income for People with Mental Illness
+What universal basic income is While various implementations have been proposed, at its… Continue reading Universal Basic Income: Benefits for People with Mental Illness

 Recently, I read a story in the local news that made me angry (not that that's unusual lately).
 A mother had gone to court to try to block her 17-year-old from getting a gender-affirming double mastectomy.
 A BC Supreme Court judge issued an injunction to stop the surgery that was scheduled to happen the next… Continue reading Gender Identity and Parental Obstruction

 head gazing at a p We all have a mix of many different factors that shape our worldview.
 I thought I'd tell you some of mine and hopefully you'll tell me some of yours.
 Growing up Education was highly valued in my family.
 My parents also believed in being very careful with money and not… Continue reading What Influences Your Worldview?